Restoration of Historic Bletchley Park

 Here is more information about the current project and how you can support the on-going Restoration of Historic Bletchley Park.

-Bletchley Park remains open to the public throughout the project and visitors during 2013 will purchase an Annual Season Ticket allowing them to enjoy Bletchley Park both pre-restoration and post-restoration in 2014 for a single admission fee.
+Bletchley Park remains open to the public throughout the project and visitors now will purchase an Annual Season Ticket allowing them to enjoy Bletchley Park both pre-restoration and post-restoration in 2014 for a single admission fee.